Skip to main content

 }'

 When customer_id is provided, the system validates that the customer exists and belongs to your merchant account.
-The customer object is still required for display purposes.
+The customer object fields (name, email, phone, external_id) are not updated in this case — only the link to the existing customer is used.

 Customer in Response